alanakbik/alanakbik.github.io/README.md

 If you need to change an image, just replace the corresponding file in the `public` directory.

 ## Deploying
-Make sure the `next.config.mjs` file contains the correct base path.
+Make sure the `next.config.mjs` and `@/components/shared/BasePathImage.tsx` file contains the correct base path.
 This is necessary for loading images correctly on GitHub pages.
 This needs to be set to `"/alanakbik.github.io"` on forked versions of the repo and be set to `""` on the main repo.